pingcap/tidb-operator/docs/google-kubernetes-tutorial.md

 This tutorial takes you through these steps:

-- Creating a new Google Cloud Project (optional)
 - Launching a new 3 node Kubernetes cluster (optional)
 - Installing the Helm package manager for Kubernetes
+- Deploying the TiDB Operator
-- Deploying TiDB to your Kubernetes cluster
+- Deploying your first TiDB cluster
 - Connecting to TiDB
 - Shutting down down the Kubernetes cluster (optional)